appuio/docs/services/02_general_concepts.rst

 To use Jenkins, you need to create a so called **Jenkinsfile** that specifies all the jobs (the "pipeline") that Jenkins should execute.
 You also need to add a webhook to your source repository such that Jenkins gets notified on changes to the codebase.

-Some real examples on using Jenkins for continuous integration will be presented in the chapters on the **Users** and **Orders** services.
+A real example on using Jenkins for continuous integration will be presented in the chapter on the **Orders** microservice.

 .. admonition:: Relevant Readings / Resources
     :class: note